hrishabh6/UberProject-ReviewService/README.md

 | Config | Enables features like auditing |

 This setup is a typical starting point for a Spring Boot + JPA project.

+## Mapped superclass
+-`@MappedSuperclass` allows a base class to inherit its properties in child class via inheritence in spring jpa